dmbarbour/glas/docs/GlasDesign.md

 ## Glas Module System

 The module system is an important part of a language's user experience.

+The Glas module system is based on the filesystem (at small scales) and community maintained package distributions (at larger scales).
+Files and folders can be treated as modules.
+Folders can be added to a distribution as packages.
+A distribution has only one version of each package, which simplifies configuration management and integration testing.

-See the [Glas Module System](GlasModules.md) document for the details.
-TLDR:
+See the [Glas Module System](GlasModules.md) document for details.

-Filesystem modules are referenced as `module foo`, and are limited to the same directory.
-There is no filesystem search path.
-Glas modules use `.g` file extension, and represent the returned value.
-Files with extensions other than `.g` are valued by their binary content.
-A subdirectory is valued based on the contained `public.g` file, if it exists, otherwise an open record reflecting directory structure.

-Distribution packages are referenced as `package foo`.
-A distribution will only have one version of each package, typed and tested to work cohesively.
-A Glas development environment may be configured to target multiple distributions, for concurrent testing.

-Modules define values, not symbols per se.
-However, for concision, Glas should also support importing fields from a closed record into lexical scope, e.g. `import (a:1, b:2)` may be equivalent to `let a = 1; let b = 2`.

 ## Glas Language Extension

-Glas has a standard syntax, adequate for most use cases, but Glas is not constrained by this syntax.
+In general, Glas systems support one language per file, based on file extension.
+This can be leveraged for domain-specific languages, parsing structured data, or adding a convenient set of macro-like extensions to the Glas language within a project.

 See the [Glas Language Extension](GlasLangExt.md) document for details.
-TLDR:

-## Glas Effects
+## Glas Effects Model

-Glas does not, and will not, support foreign function interfaces.

 ## Data Models